comparing-landscapes/comparing-landscapes.github.io/index.md

 ### Presentations (20 minutes + 10 Q&A; abstract 750 words)

 Proposals for presentations should deal with substantial or completed research, present rigorous theoretical, speculative, or critical discussions, and/or report the development of significant new methodologies or digital resources.
 Individual papers will be allocated 20 minutes for presentation and 10 minutes for questions.
+Acceptance notifications will be circulated by 15 February 2023.
+There is no conference fee.
+Refreshments and conference dinner will be offered free of charge.

 ## Submissions will be evaluated based on the following points: